UniStuttgart-VISUS/power-overwhelming/README.md

 ### The `configuration_type`
 The `configuration_type` is a `typedef` for a [public API](power_overwhelming/include/visus/pwrowg/) that allows the users to influence the behaviour of your sensors.
 Your configuration class can also be empty if there is nothing to configure, but it must exist and it must be unique.
 Typically, the configuration class is named with the suffix "_configuration".
 For the above-mentioned toaster example, it would be called `toaster_configuration`.

-The sensor class must fulfill the following requirements:
+The sensor class must fulfil the following requirements:
 * It must derive from [`sensor_configuration`](power_overwhelming/include/visus/pwrowg/sensor_configuration.h).
 * It must have a member `static const guid id`, which is a unique GUID for your sensor.
 * It must be copyable.
 * It must be default-constructible.
 * It must be located in the public namespace.
 It is strongly recommended to use the `PWROWG_NAMESPACE_BEGIN` and `PWROWG_NAMESPACE_END` macros to ensure proper API versioning.
 * It must not use `template` members, including classes like `std::string`.
-If you need to store dynamically allocated string, use a [`blob`](power_overwhelming/include/visus/pwrowg/blob.h), manage your memory manually or use the [PIMPL pattern](https://learn.microsoft.com/en-us/cpp/cpp/pimpl-for-compile-time-encapsulation-modern-cpp).
+If you need to store a dynamically allocated string, use a [`blob`](power_overwhelming/include/visus/pwrowg/blob.h), manage your memory manually or use the [PIMPL pattern](https://learn.microsoft.com/en-us/cpp/cpp/pimpl-for-compile-time-encapsulation-modern-cpp).

 The default constructor of the configuration type should assign the safest possible default values such that a sensor will most likely work if it receives an unmodified instance.